KaviHShah/Intro-to-Python/materials/11-working-with-files.md

 Python does this automatically through reference counting and generational garbage collection.

-You can interact with this using the `gc` module
+You can interact with this using the `gc` module.

 ## Writing to a file